Risk Factors Dashboard

 McKESSON CORPORATION

-We develop and maintain systems and operate programs that seek to mitigate the impact of cybersecurity incidents.
-In the face of sophisticated and rapidly evolving attempts to overcome our security measures, we must continually monitor and update these systems and programs.
 Both intentional and unintentional occurrences have caused, and could cause in the future, a variety of adverse business impacts to our information systems and data.
-See “Risk Factors” in Item 1A of Part I above for additional information on risks related to our business, including for example, risks related to privacy and data protection, cybersecurity incidents, third-party relationships, and continuity of our information systems and networks, operational technology, and technology products or services.
+For a discussion of whether and how any risks from cybersecurity threats have affected or, if realized, are reasonably likely to materially affect the Company, see “Risk Factors” in Item 1A of Part I above for additional information on risks related to our business, including for example, risks related to privacy and data protection, cybersecurity incidents, third-party relationships, and continuity of our information systems and networks, operational technology, and technology products or services.

 Governance

-Our joint Chief Information Officer and Chief Technology Officer (CIO/CTO) leads management’s assessment and management of cybersecurity risk with the assistance of the Company’s CISO who reports to the CIO/CTO.
+Our CIO/CTO leads management’s assessment and management of cybersecurity risk with the assistance of the Company’s CISO who reports to the CIO/CTO.
 The CIO/CTO reports to our CFO, is a member of the Executive Operating Team, and provides updates to that group about cybersecurity matters.
-Our CIO/CTO has more than 28 years of experience managing technology and risks and advising on cybersecurity issues and our CISO has more than 20 years of relevant experience, is a Certified Information System Security Professional (CISSP), and a Certified Information Systems Auditor (CISA).
+Our CIO/CTO has more than 29 years of experience managing technology and risks, and advising on cybersecurity issues and our CISO has more than 21 years of relevant experience, is a Certified Information System Security Professional (CISSP), and a Certified Information Systems Auditor (CISA).

 Recently Filed